microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementMicrosoftTunnelConfiguration.md

 ```

 ### -RoleScopeTagIds
-List of Scope Tags for this Entity instance.
+List of Scope Tags for this Entity instance

 ```yaml
 Type: System.String[]